raspberrychris/chrishainesnew/content/blog/alternative-search-engines-are-they-worth-it.md

 * Bing (The elderly person's choice)
 * Duckduckgo (The privacy-conscious person's choice)

 And there is nothing wrong with that.
+But what are the other alternatives?

+There are a few!
+I will cover each one in turn.

+## Yep.com

+Yep.com is the brainchild of Dmytro

 With the news that Google is sacking 12,000 of its U.S. staff, it may already mean that people are switching to other search engines or just searching in new ways.

 One of the big stories of 2022 was TikTok being hailed as a search engine mainly by the media for Gen-Z.

-Millennials and Boomers were scratching their heads as to how this could work in reality, but it seems that TikTok has started to make strides toward improving their search facility already.
+Millennials and Boomers were scratching their heads as to how this could work in reality, but it seems that TikTok has started to make strides toward improving its search facility already.

-## "What about Chat GPT"
+## "What about Chat GPT?"

 We now also have Chat GPT, which is not really a search engine, but more of a search assistant.
 What has been interesting is seeing the response from non-tech people using this tool.

 **People love it.**